TSSH Part 618

 NRCS programs and practices for which hydric soil determinations may be needed (618.04)

 The most common reason to provide conservation technical assistance for wetland identification on agricultural lands is to determine wetland conservation compliance and provide producers with information about what they can or cannot do concerning the degree of installation and maintenance of drainage systems, including ditches, tiles, and other drains.
-Specific programs that may require the identification of hydric soils include the Conservation Reserve Program (CRP), Environmental Quality Incentives Program (EQIP), Wildlife Habitat Incentives Program (WHIP), and Wetland Reserve Program.
+Specific programs that may require the identification of hydric soils include the Environmental Quality Incentives Program (EQIP) and the Agricultural Conservation Easements Program (ACEP).

 Practices that may require identification of hydric soils include constructed wetlands, shallow water development, wildlife management, spring development, wetland creation, wetland enhancement, wetland restoration, wetland wildlife habitat management, prescribed grazing-wetland practice, riparian buffer management, surface and subsurface drainage, livestock/irrigation ponds, and improvement and management of stream habitat.
 Other practices may also require the identification of hydric soils to ensure proper design and effectiveness.

 Hydric soil determinations and wetland determinations completed by NRCS for NFSAM purposes do not apply to COE or other agencies’ jurisdictions.
 When determinations are certified by NRCS for NFSAM purposes, the land owner must be informed that the determination/delineation may not be valid for identifying the extent of jurisdiction for COE CWA purposes.

 Cooperator programs and practices for which hydric soil determinations are required (618.05)